Reno Deck & Patio: Climate, Market & Cost Drivers

 In Reno's market, composite decking represents the best long-term value despite 50–80% higher upfront cost over pressure-treated wood.
 Eliminating annual sealing, no splintering, and a 25–30 year lifespan versus 15–18 for wood typically makes composite the better financial decision over a typical ownership period.

-Reno labor rates track near the national average for this type of project.
+Overall project costs in Reno track near NumeralQ's national planning baseline for this type of project.

 Deck & Patio Cost by Type in Reno